briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     flooding of buildings or related structures.
 The peak 100-year water surface elevation along flood routing paths shall be at least one foot below the finished grade elevation of all structures.
-When designing the flood routing paths, the conveyance capacity of the site’s storm sewers shall be taken into consideration.
+When designing the flood routing paths, the conveyance capacity of the site's storm sewers shall be taken into consideration.

     8. _(8)_ Compensatory Flood Storage Mitigation: In order to preserve